 How to store leftovers?

 Highly recommend finishing it as soon as possible after the drink is assembled and served.
-However, if you have leftover strawberry syrup, place it separately in the container and refrigerate it for 2-3 days or freeze it.
-On the other hand, the fresh strawberries with sugar mixture do not last long, so consume it the same day as possible.
+However, if you have leftover strawberry syrup, place it in a separate container and refrigerate it for 2-3 days or freeze it.
+On the other hand, the fresh strawberries with sugar mixture do not last long, so consume them as soon as possible.

 Can I freeze this recipe?

-It is not recommended for freezing the assembled Korean strawberry milk as the texture of milk and fresh strawberries have changed.
+I do not recommend freezing the assembled Korean strawberry milk, as the texture of the milk and fresh strawberries changes.
 However, if you have leftover strawberry syrup, you can place it in a container and freeze it for up to months.

 How long does strawberry milk last?

-For the best taste and quality, it’s recommended to consume Korean strawberry milk right after it is served.
+For the best taste and quality, consume Korean strawberry milk right after it is served.
 Fresh strawberries can spoil quickly, and their flavor may degrade over time.

 FAQs:

-The best is to use fresh and high-quality milk because it will help prevent curdling.
-Also, making sure the strawberry syrup is cool off before mixing with the milk as it can help avoid curdling.
+The best approach is to use fresh, high-quality milk, as it helps prevent curdling.
+Also, make sure the strawberry syrup is cool before mixing it with the milk, as this can help prevent curdling.

-Sure, you can use this strawberry syrup for topping such as pancakes, waffles, ice cream, yogurt, or even as a mix-in for smoothies.
+Sure, you can use this strawberry syrup as a topping for pancakes, waffles, ice cream, and yogurt, or even as a mix-in for smoothies.

 Yes, of course!
 You can prepare a large batch of strawberry syrup ahead of time and store it in the refrigerator or freeze it.
 When ready to serve, just mix the syrup with milk.
-This makes it convenient for quick and easy strawberry milk any time.
+It is convenient, quick, and easy to have strawberry milk anytime.

 If you prefer a thicker syrup, cook it longer to reduce more liquid.
 For a thinner syrup, add a small amount of lemon juice or water while cooking the strawberries.